December 20, 2022

 “My mom can once again eat her favourite Chinese food, so I bring it to her as often as I can,” says Gary.
 “She’s just so happy now, which also makes me happy.”

 Donors to the UBC Geriatric Dentistry Program support a curriculum that pairs dental students with faculty experienced in working with this vulnerable population.
-Students apply the clinical skills gained during their geriatric rotations to support seniors, ensure aging loved ones are taken care of well into the future.
+Students apply the clinical skills gained during their geriatric rotations to support seniors, ensuring aging loved ones are taken care of well into the future.